Sweden: Climate

+The highest temperature ever recorded in Sweden was 38 °C in Målilla in 1947, while the coldest temperature ever recorded was -52.6 °C in Vuoggatjålme on 2 February 1966.

 On average, most of Sweden receives between 500 and 800 mm of precipitation each year, making it considerably drier than the global average.
 The south-western part of the country receives more precipitation, between 1000 and 1200 mm, and some mountain areas in the north are estimated to receive up to 2000 mm.
 Despite northerly locations, southern and central Sweden may have almost no snow in some winters.
 Most of Sweden is located in the rain shadow of the Scandinavian Mountains through Norway and north-west Sweden.
-The blocking of cool and wet air in summer, as well as the greater landmass, leads to warm and dry summers far north in the country, with quite warm summers at the Bothnia Bay coast at 65 degrees latitude, which is unheard of elsewhere in the world at such northerly coastlines.

 It is predicted that as the Barents Sea gets less frozen in the coming winters, becoming thus "Atlantified", additional evaporation will increase future snowfalls in Sweden and much of continental Europe.

 Vegetation

-Sweden has a considerable south to north distance (stretching between the latitudes N 55:20:13 and N 69:03:36) which causes large climatic difference, especially during the winter.
+Sweden has a considerable south to north distance which causes large climatic difference, especially during the winter.
 The related matter of the length and strength of the four seasons plays a role in which plants that naturally can grow at various places.
-Sweden is divided in five major vegetation zones.
+Sweden is divided into five major vegetation zones.
 These are: